nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_connect.md

 arc sync -r https://github.com/nfdi4plants/ARC/tree/Example-ARC.git
 ```

-> :bulb: If your local repository is not connected to a remote repository, `arc sync` will only track LFS files and stage and commit changes to your local repository.
-The Commander will not pull or push any changes.
+> :bulb: If your local repository is not connected to a remote repository, `arc sync` will only track and store changes locally.
+The ARC Commander will not synchronize  any changes to the DataHUB.

 <!-- TODO